Falc/Tock.js/README.md

 # Tock.js

-A nice Javascript count-up/countdown timer.
+A nice and accurate Javascript count-up/countdown timer.

 Based on [Tock](https://github.com/mrchimp/Tock) by Mr Chimp and [an idea by James Edwards](http://www.sitepoint.com/creating-accurate-timers-in-javascript/).